Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration

-\paragraph{Additional environment settings} For the Atari environments, we run both the exploration phase (\gowu) and the policy distillation phase using \emph{sticky actions}: the previous action repeats with probability $0.25$, introducing aleatoric uncertainty.
-We use the standard action repeat of 4, where the selected action is applied 4 times; thus, each environment step consumes four game frames \citep{machado2018revisiting}.
-For AntMaze, we similarly apply an action repeat of 4 over the physics steps.
+\paragraph{Observations and environment configuration} Observations are processed into grayscale, frame-stacked images.
+For Atari, we follow the standard preprocessing pipeline \citep{mnih2015human}, producing $84 \times 84 \times 4$ observations.
+For MuJoCo, we render task-specific camera views at $120 \times 120$ and stack 4 consecutive frames; for AntMaze, an additional global top-down view of the maze is included (during Phase~I, only this top-down view is used).
+All pixel values are normalized to $[0, 1]$.
+For the Atari environments, we use \emph{sticky actions} ($p = 0.25$), introducing aleatoric stochasticity \citep{machado2018revisiting}.
+For Atari and AntMaze, we use the standard action repeat of 4, where the selected action is applied 4 times; thus, each environment step consumes four game frames.
 Adroit tasks use no action repeat owing to the precision required for dexterous manipulation.
-Unlike \montezuma and \venture, \pitfall includes a twenty-minute termination timer; we disable this timer to allow for non-episodic exploration with \gowu (see \cref{sec:resets}), but final policies are evaluated with the standard timer active.
+Full details on observation processing are provided in \cref{app:obs_processing}.
+Finally, we disable the \pitfall timer during Phase~I to enable non-episodic exploration; the timer is re-enabled during Phase~II and evaluation (see \cref{sec:resets} for details).